wln1-ah/node-auth-local-mini/README.md

 ### Summary

-In this step, we'll go to `manage.auth0.com` to create an account and modify the default client they give us.
+In this step, we'll go to `manage.auth0.com` to create an account and modify the default application they give us.

 ### Instructions